Operation Christmas Child

 https://www.samaritanspurse.org/operation-christmas-child/the-journey-of-a-shoebox/

-Mark the appropriate gender and age group for the shoe box, then tape the label securely on the outside top end of the shoebox, so it will go to the correct child.
+MARK THE LABEL with the appropriate gender and age group for the shoe box, then adhere an adhesive label or tape the label securely on the outside top end of the shoebox, so it will go to the correct child.
 Place a rubber band around your box to keep it closed.
 Shoe boxes must close completely.
-Repeat for each shoe box.

-Want to Follow Your Box?
-Do not use the above label.
-Donate your $10 at the Samaritan’s Purse website online, then print out a special label with a barcode for your shoebox.
-When your box is delivered to a child, you will be notified of your shoebox’s destination by email.
+Donate your $10 at the Samaritan’s Purse website online, then print out a special label with a code for your shoebox.

-Drop off your shoebox(es) at Amissville UMC by Sunday November 12th, 2023.
+DROP OFF your shoebox(es) at Amissville UMC by Sunday November 17, 2024, OR

-OR an OCC Collection Center will take shoeboxes during National Collection Week – November 13-20, 2023.
-Check the website below in late October 2023 for drop off locations near you.
+any OCC Collection Center will take shoeboxes during National Collection Week – November 18-25, 2024.
+Check the website below in late October for drop off locations near you.
 Check this website also for the address, directions and specific drop off time for each location.

 https://www.samaritanspurse.org/operation-christmas-child/buildonline/